maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Kei te whakapau kaha koe ki te whakakino i to whare moni?</translation>

 YES
-The translation is problematic. "whakakino" means "to spoil" or "to damage," which isn't appropriate here.
-"Encrypt" should be translated as "whakamuna" or similar in Māori.
-Also, "whare moni" is literally "money house," but "tautohu pūkete" or "pūkete" is a better fit for "wallet" in the Bitcoin context.
+The translation is problematic.
+"Kei te whakapau kaha koe ki te whakakino i to whare moni?" means "Are you making an effort to damage your wallet?", which is incorrect.
+Additionally, "whakakino" means "to harm" or "to abuse", not "to encrypt".
+A better translation for "encrypt" would be "whakaū-kupuhipa" (to password protect or encrypt), and "whare moni" is a reasonable translation for "wallet".

 Correct translation:
-Kei te tino hiahia koe ki te whakamuna i tō pūkete?
+Kei te tino hiahia koe ki te whakamuna i tō whare moni?
 ```

 ```